nuts-foundation/nuts-node/docs/pages/technology/security_model.rst

 It focuses on:

-- interactions of users (e.g. system administrators) and applications of the vendor with the Nuts node APIs,
+- interactions of users (e.g. system administrators) and client applications with the Nuts node APIs,
 - security of assets managed by the Nuts node (e.g. private keys).

 It does not cover interactions between Nuts nodes and systems specified by the `Nuts specifications <https://nuts-foundation.gitbook.io/drafts/>`_;